atorres6d5/Industry-frontend/industry/README.md

 ---Users---

-[ ]-users of this app will use this to keep a log of hours work for a company [ ]-users will log into projects/orders being worked on at their station. workers will be able to log hours worked on project, parts made, parts scrapped, and print tags for parts.
+[ ]-users of this app will use this to keep a log of hours worked for a company [ ]-users will log into projects/orders being worked on at their station. workers will be able to log hours worked on project, parts made, parts scrapped, and print tags for parts.
 When they finish the parts they will move it along in the que
 [ ]-based on the number of hours logged in (+5hr) 30 minutes will be auto deducted from days total hours worked(for lunch) [ ]-work more than ten hours ask if they took an hour lunch or waved that option.